zirui-song-18/documentation-website/_vector-search/performance-tuning-sparse.md

 - **`n_postings`**: Maximum documents per posting list

 If a small `n_postings` is set, more aggressive pruning will be applied to the posting list, which means that fewer document identifiers are kept in one posting list.
 Reducing this parameter will accelerate index building time and query time but also reduce query recall and memory consumption.
-If you do not specify this parameter, SEISMIC algorithm will decide this value based on $$0.0005 \times \text{document count}$$.
+If you do not specify this parameter, sparse ANN algorithm will decide this value based on $$0.0005 \times \text{document count}$$.
 Please note that this document count is for segment level.

 - **`cluster_ratio`**: Ratio to determine cluster count

 After pruning, there will be `cluster_ratio` $$*$$ `posting_document_count` in each posting list.
-A higher `cluster_ratio` will lead to more clusters, higher query recall, longer index builing time, and larger query latency.
+A higher `cluster_ratio` will lead to more clusters, higher query recall, longer index building time, and higher query latency.
 Also, more clusters will lead to higher memory consumption.

 - **`summary_prune_ratio`**: Ratio for pruning summary vectors

 This parameter controls how many tokens will be kept in `summary` of each cluster, where `summary` is used to determine whether a cluster should be examined during query.
 If you are using different embedding models whose number of tokens greatly vary, you can consider change this parameter.
 Higher `summary_prune_ratio` will keep more tokens inside `summary`.

-- **`approximate_threshold`**: Document threshold for SEISMIC activation
+- **`approximate_threshold`**: Document threshold for sparse ANN activation

-This parameter will control whether to activate SEISMIC algorithm within each segment.
+This parameter will control whether to activate sparse ANN algorithm within each segment.
 When you have more documents in total, the number of documents in one segment will tend to increase.
 At this time, you might want to increase this threshold to prevent repeating cluster building when small segments merge together.
 This parameter matters especially when you do not `force_merge` all segments into one, as those small segments will fall back to rank features mode.

 ## Query performance tuning